yfnaji/xLog/README.md

 <img width="123" alt="Screenshot 2022-12-19 at 00 22 09" src="https://user-images.githubusercontent.com/59436765/208327540-709a6b94-9001-4c97-a8c1-d6aee82106a5.png">

-You can also utilise several different styles by setting the `styles` parameter to a set, list or tuple containing the styles name or escape codes:
+You can also employ several different styles by setting the `styles` parameter to a set, list or tuple containing the styles name or escape codes:

 ```
 from xlog import xLog

-prompt = xLog(style=[1, "italic", 4]) # Yes, you can mix and match different data types!
+prompt = xLog(style=[1, "italic", 4]) # Yes, you can mix and match using int and strings!
 prompt("I'm bold, italic and underlined!")
 ```

 <img width="230" alt="Screenshot 2022-12-19 at 00 22 32" src="https://user-images.githubusercontent.com/59436765/208327552-802155cf-ef33-406f-ba73-8d64e31d4613.png">